RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

 ## **Function of the Subsystem:**

   The function of this subsystem is to relay the CO<sub>2</sub> and NO<sub>2</sub> levels to the Arduino via their respective sensors.
 The subsystem will use a series of sensors to transfer the percentage levels of CO<sub>2</sub> and NO<sub>2</sub> in the air to the Arduino.
-The sensors will constantly monitor the changes of the carbon dioxide and nitrogen dioxide levels in the greenhouse’s atmosphere and will report these numbers and changes to the Arduino.
+The sensors will monitor the changes of the carbon dioxide and nitrogen dioxide levels in the greenhouse’s atmosphere and will report these numbers and changes to the Arduino.

 ## **Constraints:**